ntoulasd/SOTA-alert/README.md

 It is an Autoit script which parse sota activators

-Ajust script to your needs.
+Adjust script to your needs.
 Now scipt notify for SV area.